Skip the antibacterial soap and use plain soap and water instead.

-Crazy statement, huh?
-Choosing NOT to use antibacterial soap, especially in this day an age when we know all about germs, bacteria, spreading diseases, etc.
+Choosing NOT to use antibacterial soap, in this day an age?
+With Covid, germs, bacteria, viruses… the spreading of disease.

 According to the U.S. Food and Drug Administration (FDA), there isn’t enough science to show that over-the-counter (OTC) antibacterial soaps are better at preventing illness than washing with plain soap and water.
 To date, the benefits of using antibacterial hand soap haven’t been proven.
 In addition, the wide use of these products over a long time has raised the question of potential negative effects on your health.

-Killing 99% of germs may sound good, but have you ever stopped to ask yourself if 99% of those germs need to be killed?
-When it comes to our health and microbiome, cleaner isn’t always better.
+Killing “99.9% of germs” may sound good, but do 99.9% of those germs need to be killed?
+When it comes to our microbiome, cleaner isn’t always better.

-It is said that our current generation has 1/3 less variety of gut bacteria compared to those of our parents and grandparents generations.
+It’s said that our current generation has 1/3 less variety of gut bacteria compared to our parents and grandparents generations.

 Researchers looking at the gut microbiome of children with allergy versus without, noted that the intestinal flora of allergic children showed the presence of aerobic bacteria, coliforms and Staphylococcus, while children without showed the presence of Lactobacilli and Bifidobacteria spp.
 It is believed that these latter bacteria species prime our immune system, and protect our gut mucosal integrity, which in turn help prevent atopic diseases and other immune-related conditions.

-The ‘Hygiene Hypothesis’, which was first proposed back in the late 1980s, talks about how the reduction in our exposure to microbes due to things like sanitisation, clean water and food, antibiotics, harsh environmental cleaning products, urban living and birth practices, may play a significant role in the growing prevalence of conditions such as dermatitis, allergies, and asthma.
+The ‘Hygiene Hypothesis’ (first proposed in 1989) is the idea that the decline in our exposure to microbes, due to clean water and food, sanitization, antibiotics, harsh environmental cleaning products, urban living and birth practices is a significant factor in the increasing prevalence of atopic diseases like dermatitis, allergy, and asthma.

-Just to be clear, many of these practices, like clean drinking water and access to antibiotics, have brought so many benefits along with them, such as preventing infectious diseases.
-But it is our reduced exposure to non-pathogenic organisms (things like certain bacteria that don’t cause harm to us) that has put us at risk.
+Just to be clear, many of these practices, like clean drinking water and access to antibiotics, have brought so many benefits with them, such as preventing infectious diseases.
+However, it’s our reduced exposure to non-pathogenic organisms (i.e. certain bacteria that do not cause harm to us) that has put us at risk.

-In our haste to use anything and everything antibacterial to help prevent us from getting sick, we may also be minimising the natural contact our immune system would have had with these microbes – contact that’s necessary in order for our bodies to develop natural immunities and antibodies to them that help keep us well.
+In our haste to use anything and everything antibacterial, we’ve reduced the natural contact our immune system would have with these microbes – contact that’s necessary for the body to develop natural immunities and antibodies to these pathogens, that ultimately keep us well.

-Antibacterial products like soaps are believed to be even more problematic than first thought as researchers are now suspecting that they may play a part in the rise of antibiotic-resistant bacteria (superbugs) that have the ability to cause significant harm to many on a large-scale.
-From this article:
+Antibacterial products like soaps are believed to be even more problematic, as researchers now suspect they may play a part in the rise of antibiotic-resistant bacteria (superbugs).
+As quoted in the Daily Mail;

 Researchers found that triclosan, a chemical found in soap, toothpaste and cleaning products, could be making bacteria more immune to antibiotics.